-Wide array of constituents including more than 40 saponins, several flavonoids including isoflavone, polysaccharides, free-form amino acids, essential fatty acids coumarins, and multiple trace minerals.
+A wide array of constituents including more than 40 saponins, several flavonoids including isoflavone, polysaccharides, free-form amino acids, essential fatty acids coumarins, and multiple trace minerals.

 No serious side effects have been reported when used alone and taken at recommended doses.
 The most common side effect is mild stomach upset.
-Although it is generally considered as safe, there are precautions that should be taken.
+Although it is generally considered safe, there are precautions that should be taken.
 There are about 2,000 species of astragalus.
 Some of these species contain toxins that are known to cause poisoning in livestock.
 Animals that would eat it would drool, run in circles, or stagger (thus giving these plants the name locoweed – loco meaning crazy).
 Locoweed grows wild in the western part of the United States.

 Based on limited research, astragalus may decrease blood glucose (sugar) levels.
 People with hypoglycemia or diabetes should use caution when taking.
 Talk with your health care provider, especially if taking medications or insulin.